kevinpollet/pika-plugin-pkg-node/README.md

 This plugin runs the awesome [@zeit/pkg][2] under the hood.
 Most of the available configuration options and CLI flags are available.

+### `debug`

+> Defaults to `false`

+Log packaging process.
+Useful, if you have issues with some particular file not packaged into the executable.

 ### `name`

 > Defaults to the package name